Growing up in the segregated Deep South, Roberts was raised in the small town of Perry, Georgia, one of nine children in her family.

 “My mom was determined that we would all have a chance and dreams that she never even could think about,” Roberts said of her humble beginnings.

-Another mentor was her “no-nonsense” sixth-grade English teacher, Mrs. Hardy.
+Another early influence was her “no-nonsense” sixth-grade English teacher, Mrs. Hardy.

 One day Hardy pulled her aside from the class and said, “You’re a real smart girl.
 You’re going to go real far in life.”